MenxLi/metadent-app/doc/aux-backend.md

   This represents one or multiple polygons.
   The coordinates are normalized to [0, 1] range with respect to the image width and height.
   In the format of (x, y), where x is the horizontal coordinate (starting from the left) and y is the vertical coordinate (starting from the top).
+- `context`: (optional) Additional context information that may help the AI generate better description.
+  It should be the label data of the entire image, exclude the current contour region.
+  The frontend will automatically prepare this context data and send along with the request if the backend supports it.

 <label class="example-label">Example</label>